|

 had what I can only describe as a “Brown Trousers” moment.
 Having

-watched all the devastation in Cornwall caused
+watched all the devastation in Cornwall caused by the recent

-of those before.
-But twenty years ago the Stour did
+before.
+But twenty years ago the Stour did burst its banks and

-burst its banks and there are pictures on the Internet of floods
+there are pictures on the Internet of floods

 in my road.
 Once my heart stopped pounding I actually opened the text